Radarman 3rd Class. Sailor. Family Man. Knighted Santa. GranVida Resident.

 From Phoenix, Arizona to Santa Monica, California to Portland, Oregon, where he was very popular in grammar school, they finally settled in Stockton, California in 1946.

 “I could tell the kids when my Dad would put out Levi’s or crewneck sweaters for them or silk stockings for their Moms.”

 Throughout his life, this instinct for sharing helped instill certain traits in Richard that would affect his life for decades to come.

 In 1950, Richard graduated from Stockton High School.
-At age 19, he joined the U.S. Navy and was off to Korea.
+At age 18, he joined the U.S. Navy and was off to Korea.
 He started as a radar technician and was assigned to the USS Twinning destroyer where he was sent ashore in a fire control party with temperatures hovering at five below zero.
 While hiding overnight from relentless enemy gunfire, Richard was hit with shrapnel in his knee.
-He was evacuated to Old Naval Hospital in Hong Kong to recover…and he has avoided snow ever since!
+He was evacuated to Oak Knoll Hospital in San Diego to recover…and he has avoided snow ever since!

 Luck shined on Richard again in the hospital ward.
-While spending nine months in recovery, an admiral looking for a sailor with “a lot of ribbons to be his driver” found Richard (recipient of both the Purple Heart and Bronze Star Medals), who then spent the rest of his Navy life touring the Orient.
-He was later decorated as a Radarman 3rd Class.
+While spending nine months in recovery, an admiral looking for a sailor with “a lot of ribbons to be his driver” found Petty Officer, Radarman 3rd Class Richard (recipient of both the Purple Heart and Bronze Star Medals), who then spent the rest of his Navy life touring the Orient.

 “I signed up for four years.
 But my total length of service during the Korean War was four years and five days.”

 College Life and Married Life: Back on the Road Again

 After he returned, Richard graduated from San Jose State in 1958.
 He had multiple job offers, but Lockheed was paying better, so he began work there as a summer intern.